How Do You Like Your Coffee

 How much Coffee is ok?

-You are drinking up to four or five 8oz.
-Cups of Coffee per day are considered ok.
-If you drink more, it could be good to consider using decaffeinated Coffee instead or substitute some cups of Coffee with steeped tea.
+You are drinking up to four or five 8-oz cups of Coffee per day, which is considered acceptable.
+If you drink more, it could be good to consider using decaffeinated Coffee instead or substituting some cups of Coffee with steeped tea.
 Drink a dark roast that has more flavor and less caffeine.
 Limit your intake on the weekends.
-Try varying how much Coffee you drink as tolerance build-up has something to do with the beneficial effects.
+Try varying how much Coffee you drink, as tolerance build-up has something to do with the beneficial effects.
 You get more bang from the cup when you have less of a tolerance build-up.

 Individual reactions to Coffee can vary.
 Some people seem to be able to tolerate more caffeine than others.
-Some people like having a coffee first thing on getting up in the morning, others enjoy it later.
-For some, it keeps them awake at night; for others, it makes them sleep…
+Some people like having a coffee first thing when getting up in the morning, while others enjoy it later.
+For some, it keeps them awake at night; for others, it makes them sleep.

 Coffee… how good?
 Or not so good is it for you?